2m4t/LiCShield/README.md

 The [SystemTap](https://sourceware.org/systemtap/) tracing tool version 2.9 ([Step-by-Step Installation Guide](https://github.com/LinuxContainerSecurity/LiCShield/blob/master/SystemTap%202.9%20installation%20guide.txt)) and the [kernel debug symbols](https://yaapb.wordpress.com/2012/12/28/debugging-your-running-kernel-in-ubuntu/) have to be installed in the system to use this software.

-LiCShield has been tested with a modified version of Docker running without any AppArmor profile (Docker has been [recompiled](https://docs.docker.com/v1.5/contributing/devenvironment/) with [apparmor_disabled.go](https://github.com/opencontainers/runc/blob/master/libcontainer/apparmor/apparmor_disabled.go) renamed to [apparmor.go](https://github.com/opencontainers/runc/blob/master/libcontainer/apparmor/apparmor.go)).
+LiCShield has been tested with a modified version of Docker running without any AppArmor profile (Docker has been [recompiled](https://docs.docker.com/v1.5/contributing/devenvironment/) with [apparmor_disabled.go](https://github.com/opencontainers/runc/blob/master/libcontainer/apparmor/apparmor_disabled.go) renamed to [apparmor.go](https://github.com/opencontainers/runc/blob/master/libcontainer/apparmor/apparmor.go) and the [build constraint](https://golang.org/pkg/go/build/) changed to make the compilation succeed).

 # How it works
 LiCShield generates [AppArmor](http://wiki.apparmor.net/index.php/Main_Page) profiles by tracing the Docker daemon during the execution of the *build* and *run* commands.